NourNafea/Querying_in_Entity_Framework_Core/README.md

 🔴`Single()`  Returns the only element in the collection which satisfies a given condition.
 The rule is that there should be only a single element in the collection which satisfies the condition - for example a primary key in a table which is one and unique.
 If there are more than one elements which satisfy the condition for the Single() method, it throws an exception.

 🔴`SingleOrDefault()` Works similar to Single() method in the positive case - returns the only element which satisfies a given condition.
 But when this condition returns more than one element or the collection is empty, the method returns a default value - NULL for a reference type and respective default value for a value type.

+🔴`Any()` Returns a boolen value.
+The method just returns if there exists any element in the collection, which satisfies an optional condition.
+If no condition is provided, the method just returns if the collection is empty or not.